devprashant/couchdb-vagrant/README.md

-# ubuntu-vagrant
+# couchdb-vagrant

-A quick way to get an updated ubuntu VM set up
+A quick way to get a VM running couchdb setup

 Install Vagrant, VirtualBox and git